 The security situation, the internal political developments as well as the developments in Russian-Chechen relations cannot be properly understood in isolation from the context of Chechnya's socio-economic situation.
-Chechnya shows few - if any - signs of recovery from the near-complete physical destruction caused by the 1994-1996 hostilities.
+Chechnya shows few - if any - signs of recovery from the near-complete physical destruction caused by the 1994-96 hostilities.
 Federal and local authorities agree that restoring the Chechen economy - including reconstruction of buildings, infrastructure and production facilities - remains a joint priority, but very little has been achieved so far.
-During the past three years hardly any money from the federal budget (apart from the resumed payments of pensions) have been paid into Chechnya as stipulated in the numerous agreements on economic reconstruction.
-The situation is characterized by massive unemployment, an absence of foreign investments and general economic decay.
-Large segments of the population are left without the wherewithal to cover their most basic needs, such as adequate food and shelter, clean water, heating and the most common medicines.
-The school system has collapsed, with disastrous effects already visible in the educational level of the generation now approaching adulthood.
+During the past three years hardly any money from the Federal budget (apart from the resumed payments of pensions) have been paid into Chechnya as stipulated in the numerous agreements on economic reconstruction.
+The situation is characterized by massive unemployment, an absence of foreign investments and a general economic decay.
+Large segments of the population are left without access to cover their most basic needs, such as adequate food and shelter, clean water, heating and the most generic medicines.
+The school system has collapsed, with already visibly disastrous effects on the educational level of the generation now approaching adulthood.
 The quality and availability of basic social services are insufficient to alleviate the deteriorating socio-economic conditions.
 Massive emigration has resulted in a significant drop in the population, leaving behind those with the most meagre resources, who have become increasingly vulnerable to crime or to the lure of making a living by joining the various armed opposition groups, including militant Islamic extremists.
-Needless to say, this desperate situation serves to further aggravate the already volatile political situation.
-Any hope for improvement would seem to depend on the prospects of the federal and Chechen authorities finding a joint approach towards handling the twin problems of restoring the economy and getting the security situation under control.

-Current Activities of the Assistance Group
+Needless to say, this desparate situation serves to further aggravate the already volatile political situation.
+Any hope for improvement would seem to depend on the prospects for the Federal and Chechen authorities of finding a joint approach towards handling the twin problems of restoring the economy and getting the security situation under control.

-Under the present circumstances, which include:
+Current activities of the Assistance Group

-- the continuing stand-still of the Russian-Chechen negotiation process;
+Under the present circumstances, which includes:

-- the prevailing negative developments in the internal political situation in Chechnya; and the extremely dangerous security situation, which has necessitated the present evacuation procedure;
+- the continuing stand-still of the Russian-Chechen negotiation process; - the prevailing negative developments in the internal political situation in Chechnya; and - the extremely dangerous security situation, which has necessitated the present evacuation regime;